AmitShtober/UChat/README.md

 **The chat has two main components:**

 1. The Server - based on NodeJS (using Express and SocketIO) and MySQL Database.
-  * Express - In order to handle the requests שssociated with rooms (Add room and get rooms)
+  * Express - In order to handle the requests associated with rooms (Add room and get rooms)
   * SocketIO - In order the handle the pupsub between the users and the server (Sending a message).
-  * **MySQL** - To store the rooms data (only the room's name and description. all of the clients data being stored in-memory by the server).
+  * **MySQL** - To store the rooms data (only the room's name and description. all of the clients data being stored in-memory inside the server).
 2. The Client based on React and Bootstrap (3.0)
   * Comes with already configured Webpack
   * Big thanks to Pavel Komiagin for the main chat [design](http://bootsnipp.com/snippets/ZlkBn)